 If you’re new in Hong Kong, you may be all question marks about the inverted T, the massive cross on windows, and empty supermarket shelves that start cropping up in May.
 That’s just some of the signals that it’s Hong Kong’s typhoon season, so get ready to brace yourself for all you need to know!

-Sunshine mixed with a little hurricane is an apt description that fits Hong Kong to a T. Living in tropical weather sure blesses you with a plethora of pristine beaches and islands for a sunny day out, but brace yourself for stormy summers that show up uninvited.
-Don’t be intimidated though, because we’re here to guide you through Hong Kong’s typhoon season.
-And while a typhoon day off from work may be a thing of the past thanks to technology, it’s good to know what to do when a storm blows through.
+Sunshine mixed with a little hurricane is an apt description that fits Hong Kong to a T. This tropical city surely blesses us with a plethora of pristine beaches, hikes, and islands for a sunny day out, but we have to brace ourselves for stormy summers that show up uninvited, too.
+That being said, don’t be intimidated, because we’re here to guide you through Hong Kong’s typhoon season.
+And while a typhoon day off from work may be a thing of the past thanks to technology, it’s still good to know what to do when a storm blows through.

 Your ultimate guide to Hong Kong typhoon season